-Progent's certified SharePoint consultants and Office 365 integration consultants can help you create on-premises, cloud-based, or hybrid collaboration solutions.
-To support mobility with Exchange 2016, Progent can provide iPhone and iPad integration, Android phone and tablet consulting, and RIM BlackBerry expertise.
+Progent's certified SharePoint consultants and Microsoft 365 integration consultants can help you create on-premises, cloud-based, or hybrid collaboration solutions.
+To support mobility with Exchange 2016, Progent can provide iPhone and iPad integration, and Android phone and tablet consulting.
 Progent's load balancing consultants are expert at deploying and troubleshooting cost-effective ADC technology from a range of vendors including Barracuda, Cisco, Citrix NetScaler, Coyote Point/Fortinet, Kemp Technologies, and NGINX.

 Progent's disaster recovery/business continuity consultants can help you develop and implement a comprehensive disaster recovery plan for Exchange 2016 based on geographically dispersed physical data centers or based on a combination of a local data center plus cloud-based resources, and Progent's certified information security consultants can help you define and validate messaging security policies compliant with your internal guidelines and with industry or government requirements.
 In addition, Progent's Cisco CCIE certified network engineers can help you design, build and troubleshoot a cost-effective, secure, and resilient network infrastructure to support your Exchange 2016 environment.
 Progent has decades of experience working with Exchange and can help you follow leading practices to move efficiently and non-disruptively through the key phases of coexistence (with Exchange 2010 SP3 or later), piloting, mailbox migration, decommissioning, and remediation.

-Microsoft supports seamless hybrid ecosystems that integrate Office 365 and on-premises Exchange.
-This permits you to have some mailboxes located on your on-premises datacenter or private cloud and other mailboxes resident on Office 365.
-Progent's certified Exchange consulting team can help your organization with any phase of designing, integrating and debugging your hybrid Office 365 network.
-Progent's Exchange specialists can provide as-needed expertise to help you resolve stubborn technical issues and also offer comprehensive project management outsourcing to make sure your hybrid Office 365/Exchange solution is successfully completed on schedule and within budget.
-For more information about Progent's online consulting services for integrating Office 365 and on-premises Exchange systems, visit Office 365 integration with on-premises Exchange.
+Microsoft has made a strong effort to enable seamless hybrid ecosystems that combine Microsoft 365 and local Exchange deployments.
+This permits you to have some mailboxes located on your on-premises datacenter and other mailboxes resident on Microsoft 365.
+Progent's certified Exchange consultants can assist your organization with any phase of designing, integrating and debugging your hybrid Exchange network.
+Progent's Exchange consultants can deliver as-needed support to help you resolve challenging technical problems and also can provide comprehensive project management outsourcing to make sure your hybrid Exchange initiative is completed on schedule and on budget.
+To find out more about Progent's online consulting support for integrating Microsoft 365 and on-premises Exchange environments, go to Microsoft 365 integration with on-prem Exchange.

 A key to Progent's value proposition is the ability to provide advanced online consulting at an easily affordable price.
 Online consulting eliminates the costs and delays associated with travel and prevents needless loss of productivity.
 Progent has delivered successful online consulting, application development, and troubleshooting services to businesses of all sizes in every state in the U.S. (visit Progent's customer testimonials).
 Progent's seasoned IT consultants, developers and technical support specialists, including one of the country's largest independent teams of Cisco CCIE-certified network consultants, are available for as-needed expertise to solve particularly challenging problems or can provide comprehensive project management outsourcing or co-sourcing for major initiatives such as Exchange 2016 migration.
 When necessary, Progent can also provide consultants onsite in major metropolitan areas throughout the U.S.